-Corresponding with the goals and objectives of this chapter, the following stormwater quality policies and supporting actions are recommended for incorporation into the Master Plan:
+Corresponding with the goals and objectives of this chapter, the following stormwater quality policies and supporting actions are recommended:

 - Maintain compliance with current MS4 permit requirements. - Meet or exceed regulatory requirements for minimum control measures. - Reduce sources of E. coli contributions to Boulder Creek to meet TMDL requirements. - Work to identify potential E. coli sources and determine controllability. - Identify and implement strategies to reduce controllable sources of E. coli in stormwater runoff entering Boulder Creek.